VisitData-org/ca_visit_tracking/README.md

 # Running locally
 To run the app locally, in development mode:

+1. Obtain a Google Maps API key.
+If you do not have one, you can just set it to `""` and the map will be disabled.
+Note the API key should never be committed to the git repository.
+2. Set up a Python virtualenv, as specified below.
+3. Run the server, as specified below.

 ## Set up a Python environment
 To set up a virtual env:
 ```bash